-ABOUT THE ANIMAL RESEARCH INSTITUTE
+ABOUT CSIR - ANIMAL RESEARCH INSTITUTE

 The Animal Research Institute (ARI) of the Council for Scientific and Industrial Research (CSIR) is a public institution formed in 1964 when the mandate was expanded to include areas of Animal Science other than Animal Health... read more

-MEET THE DIRECTOR OF THE ARI
+MEET THE DIRECTOR OF CSIR - ARI

 Dr Ebenezer David Okwaning Ansa is the Director of CSIR-Animal Research Institute.
 He is a Principal Research Scientist and holds a PhD in Environmental Biotechnology from UNESCO-IHE Institute for Water Education and Wageningen University, The Netherlands... read more